BlitzCityDIY/pyPortalTwinPeaks/README.md

 # pyPortalTwinPeaks
 Code for the Twin Peaks PyPortal project.
-Includes the two bitmap files.
-Will be adding the audio file shortly.
+Includes the two bitmap files and audio file.

 Project video: https://youtu.be/Yeg4Q9PF2Rk